mltframework/mlt_web/plugins/ConsumerAvformat.md

 required: no
 minimum: 0
 maximum: 25
-default: 0
+default: 25

-### auto-alt-ref
+### sharpness

 description:
-Enable use of alternate reference frames (2-pass only) (libvpx-vp9)
+Increase sharpness at the expense of lower PSNR (libvpx)
 type: integer
 readonly: no
 required: no
 minimum: -1
-maximum: 2
+maximum: 7
-default: -2147483648
+default: -1

 ### lag-in-frames